We ask you, humbly, to help us.

 tolerance, fighting harassment, isolation and depression they have long

-Rights Program at Human Rights Watch issued a statement saying:
+Rights Program at Human Rights Watch, a national U.S. group, issued a statement saying:

 "This legal remnant of British colonialism has been used to deprive people of